-After a big rain, these mushrooms appear in my back yard.
+After a big rain, these mushrooms appear.

 Closeups reveal these mushrooms to be delicate, white with streaks of purple.
 Against the green grass, still moist from last night’s rain, they are very much alive.They clump like clouds and the edges of their circles, almost transparent, look like nipples.